 Bonhoeffer: Pastor, Martyr, Prophet, Spy: A Righteous Gentile vs. the Third Reich Read My rating: 1 of 5 stars2 of 5 stars3 of 5 stars4 of 5 stars[ 5 of 5 stars ] Preview Bonhoeffer: Pastor, Martyr, Prophet, Spy: A Righteous Gentile vs. the Third Reich

-This biography is a hardcover edition that was published by Thomas Nelson on April 18, 2010 and has 608 pages.
+biography that was published by Thomas Nelson on April 18, 2010 and has 608 pages.

 Explore it on Goodreads or Amazon.